Facts and figures: Governance and National Planning

 Domestic public finance

-- In 2013, UN Women supported 65 countries to strengthen gender equality priorities in their national, sectorial and local development plans and budgets.
-In 24 countries, national planning documents incorporated priorities and budgets on gender equality and women’s empowerment .
+- In 2016, UN Women supported 82 countries to strengthen gender equality priorities in their national, sectorial and local development plans and budgets.
+28 countries reported increases in budget allocations for gender equality and women’s empowerment .